-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

-I never knew hollandaise was so easy and simple to make until I tried it out for myself!!
-It's just BUTTER, eggs, and lemon juice!
-It couldn't be simpler!
+I never knew hollandaise was so easy and simple to make until I tried it out for myself.
+It's just butter, eggs, and lemon juice—it couldn't be simpler!

-This hollandaise is delicious on top of homemade english muffins and as the essential topping on homemade Eggs Benedict!
+This hollandaise is delicious on top of homemade english muffins and as the essential topping on homemade eggs Benedict!

 - 1 egg yolk